vittominacori/vittominacori.github.io/README.md

 ## Interests

-I love art, in all its forms: painting, music, movie, football and object-oriented programming too :)
+I love art, in all its forms: painting, music, movie, football and object-oriented programming too.
 I'm always interested in innovation regarding blockchain, web applications and innovation tools.

 ## Contacts

 I'm based in Catania... and on network too.
 Open to getting in touch with awesome people and projects.

 <a href="https://github.com/vittominacori" target="_blank"><i class="fab fa-2x fa-github"></i></a>
 <a href="https://twitter.com/vittominacori" target="_blank"><i class="fab fa-2x fa-twitter"></i></a>